oravus/vpr-workshop/index.md

 - Best Paper Award: the overall best submitted paper at the workshop
 - Best Student Paper: the best student-led paper submitted to the workshop

+## Workshop Outcomes

+Workshop organizers are talking to journal editors to investigate the possibility of an opinion piece or survey paper resulting from the workshop.

 ## Support for Under-Represented Researchers